 Seasonal activities in Wanapum State Park

-A convenient boat launch located right by the campgrounds offers aquatic access to Wanapum Lake, which was created in the 60s with the construction of the Wanapum dam on the Columbia River.
-Whether you’re heading out for some fishing (you can find sturgeon and salmon, among other freshwater species, in the lake), some water-skiing, or just some relaxation time on the water, you’ll no doubt enjoy this welcome oasis of blue set in the arid, high scrubland of eastern Washington.
+A convenient boat launch located right by the campgrounds offers aquatic access to Wanapum Lake, which was created in the 60s with the construction of the Wanapum Dam on the Columbia River.
+Whether you’re heading out for some water-skiing or just some relaxation time on the water, you’ll no doubt enjoy this welcome oasis of blue set in the arid, high scrubland of eastern Washington.
+If you plan on spending a day on the water, make sure to tow your own boat along on your RV vacation, as the park does not offer any rentals.

-The interpretive center at Gingko Petrified Forest provides unique exhibits and fascinating explanations of the region’s natural and human history.
-Though its hours are limited when not in peak season (mid-May to mid-September), visitors in the off-season can enjoy a quieter, more subdued atmosphere as they learn about the dramatic changes the area has gone through over the course of millions of years.
+The Interpretive Center at Gingko Petrified Forest provides unique exhibits and fascinating explanations of the region’s natural and human history.
+Though its hours are limited when not in the peak season (mid-May to mid-September), visitors RV camping in the off-season can enjoy a quieter, more subdued atmosphere as they learn about the dramatic changes the area has gone through over the course of millions of years.
 Check out some of the many incredible petrified wood samples held inside the center, or head outside and see some of the sixty petroglyphs (ancient figures and drawings carved into stone by Neolithic peoples) collected and assembled over the decades.

 Birds are far from the only creatures you can expect to catch a glimpse of at Wanapum or Gingko.
-Bighorn sheep, elk, white-tailed deer, coyotes, marmots, badgers, bobcats and more are also found within the parks’ bounds.
-And though you’ll be hard pressed to find them in the depths of winter, in the spring or fall, you might spy reptiles, out hunting or trying to soak up some warmth from the sun.
-Pygmy short-horned lizards, northern Pacific rattlesnakes, gopher snakes, and many other species can be found here.
+Bighorn sheep, elk, white-tailed deer, coyotes, marmots, badgers, bobcats, and more are also found within the parks’ boundaries.
+And though you’ll be hard-pressed to find them in the depths of winter, in the spring or fall, you might spy reptiles out hunting or trying to soak up some warmth from the sun.
+Pygmy short-horned lizards, northern Pacific rattlesnakes, gopher snakes, and many other species can be found here as well.